tulasidamarla/Java_11/Lambda expressions.md

 The expression System.out::println is a method reference.
 In the above example, foreach is takes a parameter of time Consumer.

 Note: There are ten overloaded println methods in the PrintStream class (of which System.out is an instance).
-The compiler needs to figure out which one to use, depending on context.
+The compiler needs to figure out which one to use, depending on context.<br>
 The println(String x) method is selected from the ten overloaded println methods since String is the best match.

 Now suppose we assign the same method reference to a different functional interface: